w3f/Grants-Program/applications/schnorr_wallet.md

 * Generate keys: The user generates 2 private keys and one public key.
 The public key is used to receive tokens.
 * Import private key: The user import 2 private keys into 2 different wallets.
 Enter a password for encryption of the private key.
 * Sign signature: The user sign transaction in the first wallet, output signature.
 Then sign the transaction in the second wallet and merge the previous signature.
-* Send transaction: The user sends the transaction to the Polkadot Node.
+* Send transaction: The user sends the transaction to the local & remote Polkadot Node.

 ### Algorithm